-Ch.
-36.22 RCW and Ch.
-65.04 RCW outline the general duties and authority of the county auditor.
+Chapter 36.22 RCW and chapter 65.04 RCW outline the general duties and authority of the county auditor.
 The county auditor has a broad range of duties and responsibilities involving specific statutory functions and county financial administration.
-The auditor examines and audits county financial records and may prepare the preliminary county budget for the board of county commissioners (RCW 36.40.010—.040).
+The auditor examines and audits county financial records and may prepare the preliminary county budget for the board of county commissioners (RCW 36.40.010-.040).
 The auditor also has functions relating to special districts.

 The functions and duties of the county auditor vary among counties, and the auditor's role in county financial administration is often revised in charter counties.
 Many of the auditors' statutory duties are not associated with county finance.
 In counties with less than 5,000 population the auditor may be combined with the county clerk (RCW 36.16.032).